 A copy of the enrollment agreement/contract is maintained on each student, and is kept within the academic file.
 Individual student agreements/contracts are completed, signed, and dated by the appropriate parties.
 Settlement/Withdrawal polies are explained in the tuition category of the Student Catalog and on the Enrollment Agreement.

 Students must follow pay schedule as outlined in the student agreement/contract and payment form.
-There will be a \$20.00 late fee and a \$25.00 return check/ACH fee.
-IIC accepts cash, check/ACH and credit card as payment options.
+Any late payments will incur a \$20.00 late fee.
 IIC reserves the right to suspend a student until tuition payments are brought current.
 All tuitions must be paid in full before the completion of any program.
 Final payment must be made in the form of cash, credit card, money order or cashier's check after the last month of enrollment but before the completion of the program.
 If the student incurs over-exit charges, they must arrange a payment schedule that will enable them to pay off the balance before their completion date.